IteraDynamics/moonwire-backend/PHILOSOPHY.md

 ## 🧭 Guiding Belief

-MoonWire is built from the belief that:
+MoonWire is built on a simple truth:

-> **"Signals must be trustworthy before they are useful."**
+> **"Signals must be auditable before they are actionable."**

-This backend architecture reflects that truth.
-Every signal, score, feedback loop, and tuning simulation exists to support a single goal:

-> **"All data is innocent until proven biased — and all signals are guilty until they can explain themselves."**
+Every log, chart, and recommendation in this backend exists to enforce that principle.
+No silent heuristics.
+No unexplained triggers.
+Every decision is accompanied by proof.

 ---

 ## 🎯 System Design Principles

-### 1. **Feedback is not cosmetic — it’s core.**
+### 1. **Feedback is the ground truth.**
-Feedback is not a UI feature.
-It's a signal correction vector.
-Every user response is logged, scored for reliability, and attached to its parent signal with traceability.
+Labels are not optional or cosmetic — they are the backbone of retraining.
+Every user-confirmed or rejected signal is logged, joined to its trigger, and preserved in append-only ledgers.

-### 2. **Not all feedback is equal.**
+### 2. **Provenance is non-negotiable.**
-MoonWire includes a feedback scoring engine that evaluates confidence-weighted reliability.
-The system is designed to listen to the *most certain, consistent corrections* — not just raw counts.
+- Every inference is stamped with the model version that produced it.
+- Every label records the version it judged.
+- Every retrain is logged with dataset stats, metrics, and top features.
+You can always trace *which model made which call, on which data*.

-### 3. **Volatility is an input.**
+### 3. **Explainability is a feature, not an afterthought.**
-Signal disagreement and confidence variance are measured and surfaced as part of system QA.
-If an asset is unstable, MoonWire knows it — and adjusts accordingly.
+Each trigger includes:
+- Adjusted score vs threshold
+- Drift penalties and volatility multipliers
+- Top contributing features
+The “why” is never hidden.

+### 4. **Quality is measured in public.**
+MoonWire continuously surfaces:
+- Precision, recall, and F1 by origin
+- Accuracy snapshots by version
+- Coverage vs suppression rates
+- Trend charts across time windows
+The system inspects itself so humans don’t have to guess.

+### 5. **Thresholds are guided, not guessed.**
+Recommendations come from real precision–recall sweeps, with guardrails to prevent wild shifts.
+Decisions are explainable, reproducible, and demo-safe.

-### 4. **Everything is structured.
+### 6. **Everything is structured.
 Everything is logged.**
-- Signals are logged to `signal_history.jsonl`
-- Feedback entries are timestamped and typed
-- Every trend, override, or score adjustment is traceable and exportable

-### 5. **This system is built to learn.**
-MoonWire’s backend isn't just about real-time signals — it's about creating labeled, exportable, high-quality datasets for future supervised training.
-Every feature is constructed with ML readiness in mind.
+- `trigger_history.jsonl` → every inference
+- `label_feedback.jsonl` → every ground-truth correction
+- `training_data.jsonl` → joined, model-ready rows
+- `training_runs.jsonl` → retrain metadata and metrics

+MoonWire’s ledger-first design means nothing disappears, and every artifact can be replayed.

 ---

 ## 📤 Outputs That Matter

 MoonWire produces:
-- Composite signals with explainable trend deltas
-- Trust-weighted feedback data
-- Label datasets in CSV/Parquet format for ML
-- Threshold simulation tools for signal QA
-- Disagreement volatility metrics by asset
+- Transparent CI summaries for every run
+- Append-only JSONL ledgers for inference, feedback, training, and retrains
+- Machine-readable JSON artifacts for coverage, precision, and threshold quality
+- Headless charts (PNG) for trends and distributions
+- Threshold recommendations with clear objectives and guardrails

 ---

 ## 🔒 Why This Exists

 Because crypto is noisy.
 AI is messy.
-And most “signal engines” are black boxes with no accountability.
+And most “signal engines” are black boxes with unverifiable claims.

 MoonWire is not that.

-It’s not just here to show you signals.
+It doesn’t just generate signals.
-It’s here to explain them, evolve them, and prove they’re worth trusting.
+It explains them, measures them, and proves when they’re worth trusting.

 ---

-> We didn’t waste time building a product.
+> We didn’t just build a signal engine.
-> We spent time building a product that won’t waste its own time later.
+> We built one that can prove itself, version by version, signal by signal.